 15. Steven F. Udvar-Hazy Center

 The National Air and Space Museum is a fascinating, educational experience for people doing a quick tour of the National Mall.
 However, it doesn’t hold a candle to Chantilly’s Udvar-Hazy Center.
-The two humungous hangars of the center are home to some of the human flight’s most storied artifacts, from the 1903 Wright Flyer to the space shuttle Discovery.
+The two humongous hangars of the center are home to some of the human flight’s most storied artifacts, from the 1903 Wright Flyer to the space shuttle Discovery.
 The addition of flight simulations and full IMAX theaters doesn’t hurt anything either.

 16. Shenandoah National Park